 In revising the Roadmap the CAISO has incorporated issues and potential initiatives identified by stakeholders in the last series of conference calls and meetings as well as updates to issues that the CAISO has been addressing since September when the last revision of the Roadmap was published.

 This updated version of the Roadmap has been reorganized to put all of the enhancements to be implemented in Market Release 1A together followed by enhancements that are planned for Market Release 2 and later.
 This has changed the issue numbering from the previous versions.
+The items that are subject to the ranking process have been flagged as “subject to ranking” for easier identification by market participants.

 Additional details that explain these issues can be found in documents prepared by the CAISO as well as stakeholder written comments, which are located at: